-- Student Matters and Curriculum
+- · Student Matters and Curriculum

-- Finance (including Audit & Risk)
+- · Finance, Audit & Risk

-- Pay and Personnel
+- · Pay and Personnel

 - · Premises, Health & Safety

 Each committee meets a minimum of three times every year to consider detailed matters and recommend decisions to the full Board.
 Additionally, ad hoc groups of Governors are convened to consider specific issues and make recommendations to the Board as and when circumstances require.
-The scope of the Finance Committee was increased to include Audit & Risk Management from 7 September 2021.

 Following a competitive tender in 2021 for internal and external audit, the Governing Body appointed MHA MacIntyre Hudson as external auditor to audit and report on the financial statements for the year ended 31 August 2021 and accounting years 2021/22 to 2023/24.
 MHA MacIntyre Hudson has also been engaged to advise management on accounting, taxation and other financial matters.
-Price Bailey was appointed to undertake internal audit scrutiny for years ended 31 August 2021 and 2022.
+Price Bailey was appointed to undertake internal audit scrutiny for year ended 31 August 2022.